 A slightly different approach to accas, “races” have become increasingly popular and are commonly touted on social media.
 This approach to betting seeks to turn a small amount, let’s say £5, into a very large amount of cash, for example £1,000, in a certain number of bets (or fewer).
 These so-called tipsters will offer a series of short-odds tips, often to paid subscribers only.

 The theory is that with a low risk of just £5 you can end up with a big win and these sites often use over 0.5 goals (along with other short-odds picks) for their tips.
 Treat such sites with extreme caution.
 One of the most famous was outed for doctoring photos posted on social media, whilst others have been accused of placing lots of bets but only showing screenshots of their winners.
-Equally, we have seen one site proudly boast of huge five-figure winnings with a smaller disclaimer alongside that the reported stats do not include losses, only the profit on winning bets!
+Equally, we have seen one site proudly boast of huge five-figure winnings with a smaller disclaimer alongside that the reported stats do not include losses, only the net win on winning bets!

 Such tactics are nothing new and Derren Brown’s “The System” showed on TV how such duplicitous promotion can be used to take advantage of those looking for easy money.
 The key point to remember is that however these bets are combined or used, unless there is value in the initial selections there is no way for a staking system or strategy to turn bad bets into good ones.